NelsonHennessiAyodeji/backend-taskmanager/readme.md

 # Input Validation

-Incoming task data is validated before being accepted by the database.
+Incoming task data is validated on the mogoose layer before being accepted by the database.

 Validation includes: